 Aboriginal and Torres Strait Islander children can get 100 hours of subsidised child care each fortnight.

-Up until 5 January 2026, we’ll use the activity test and your circumstances to work out how many hours of subsidised child care you can get each fortnight.
+Up until 5 January 2026, we used the activity test and your circumstances to work out how many hours of subsidised child care you can get each fortnight.

-From 5 January 2026, we’ll replace the activity test.
-Recognised activities, like work or study, will be known as recognised participation types.
+From 5 January 2026, we replaced the activity test.
+Recognised activities, like work or study, are known as recognised participation types.
+Find out more about recognised participation and activity test for Child Care Subsidy.

 This is how we’ll work out your subsided hours for child care from 5 January 2026.